2024–25 FC Barcelona season

-The 2024–25 Futbol Club Barcelona season was the club's 126th season in existence and their 94th consecutive season in the top flight.
+The 2024–25 Futbol Club Barcelona season was the club's 125th season in existence and their 94th consecutive season in the top flight.
 In addition to the domestic league, Barcelona participated in this season's editions of the Copa del Rey, the Supercopa de España and the UEFA Champions League (entering for the 21st consecutive season).
 The season covers the period from 1 July 2024 until 30 June 2025.

 Barcelona were playing their official home matches at the Estadi Olímpic Lluís Companys throughout the season as they await the renovations of Camp Nou with no full seating capacity available.
 The club originally planned to return on 15 December 2024, but were unable to due to UEFA regulations stating they could not switch venues midway through the league phase of the Champions League.

-The Catalans won a treble of domestic trophies, and the UEFA Champions defeating rivals Real Madrid in two finals, as well as twice in the league to edge them for the title.
+The Catalans won a treble of domestic trophies, defeating rivals Real Madrid in two finals, as well as twice in the league to edge them for the title.
+Despite coming short in the Champions League with a semi-final extra time defeat to Inter Milan, the 2024–25 season was the most successful for the club since 2014–15.

 This was the first season since 2009–10 without full-back veteran Sergi Roberto, who departed the Blaugrana after his contract expired.